arekavandi/arekavandi.github.io/_pages/about.md

 News
 ======
+* 3/2024: I have been appointed as a Senior Postdoctoral Researcher at Nuffield Department of Clinical Neurosciences, Medical School Devision, University of Oxford.
 * 10/2023: I have been appointed as a Postdoctoral Research Fellow working with "CATCH" centre at CIS School, The University of Melbourne.
 * 9/2023: Our survey paper on transformers in small object detection is now online. ([Link](https://arxiv.org/abs/2309.04902))
 * 8/2023: Our paper on Bayesian Pose Estimation has been accepted in IEEE RA-L. ([Link](https://arekavandi.github.io/publications/2015-10-01-paper-title-number-15/))